Bad-ptr/persp-mode.el/README.md

 Only the name string(first argument) is required.
 All other arguments can be omitted or combined in any way you like.

-The `def-auto-persp` function creates an auto persp definition and adds it to the `persp-auto-persp-alist`.
+The `persp-def-auto-persp` function creates an auto persp definition and adds it to the `persp-auto-persp-alist`.
 If a definition with same name already exists it will be replaced.
 If you want to delete a definition pass `t` as the `:delete` parameter.
 Unless you pass `t` as the `:dont-pick-up-buffers` argument all existing buffers will be checked against the new auto persp definition.

 Example of usage: